Mustard gas: Mechanism of cellular toxicity

 Sulfur mustards readily eliminate chloride ions by intramolecular nucleophilic substitution to form cyclic sulfonium ions.
 These very reactive intermediates tend to permanently alkylate nucleotides in DNA strands, which can prevent cellular division, leading to programmed cell death.
 Alternatively, if cell death is not immediate, the damaged DNA can lead to the development of cancer.
-Oxidative stress would be another pathology involved in mustard gas toxicity.
+Oxidative stress is another pathology involved in mustard gas toxicity.

-In the wider sense, compounds with the structural element BC2H4X, where X is any leaving group and B is a Lewis base, are known as mustards.
+Various compounds with the structural subgroup BC2H4X, where X is any leaving group and B is a Lewis base, have a common name of mustard.
 Such compounds can form cyclic "onium" ions (sulfonium, ammonium, etc.) that are good alkylating agents.
-Other such compounds are bis(2-haloethyl)ethers (oxygen mustards), the (2-haloethyl)amines (nitrogen mustards), and sesquimustard, which has two α-chloroethyl thioether groups (ClC2H4S−) connected by an ethylene bridge (−C2H4−).
+These compounds include bis(2-haloethyl)ethers (oxygen mustards), the (2-haloethyl)amines (nitrogen mustards), and sesquimustard, which has two α-chloroethyl thioether groups (ClC2H4S−) connected by an ethylene bridge (−C2H4−).
 These compounds have a similar ability to alkylate DNA, but their physical properties vary.

-Physiological effects

-Mustard gases react with DNA, which interferes with cellular division and can lead to mutations.